axieax/uni-notes/COMP6843 Notes/Reports/Report 1/Report 1.md

 <u>Impact:</u>

-The IDOR vulnerability means that any files from any users can be leaked through directly manipulating the query parameters of username and filename.
+The IDOR vulnerability means that any files from any users can be leaked by directly manipulating the query parameters of username and filename.
 This includes sensitive files such as 'flag' from the admin's account.
 This is a critical vulnerability since sensitive files from any sensitive Quoccabank clients can be leaked, as well as important data stored on an admin account which could indicate endpoints that regular users wouldn't usually know about, such as the '/admin' endpoint leaked from the admin's flag file in the image above.

 <u>Remediation:</u>

-The user's session cookie should be used to authenticate the user before access to requested files are given.
-The cookie should be tamper proof so that only those who should have access to the files can view them.
+The user's session cookie should be used to authenticate the user before access to requested files is given.
+The cookie should be tamper-proof so that only those who should have access to the files can view them.
 If file sharing through this method was an intended feature (which doesn't seem likely given that normal users cannot update the permissions of their files), then other authorised users will also need to be validated on the server-side before they are able to view the file.